Author Archives: Richie

 When a successful claimant is awarded personal injury compensation, the settlement can consist of up to two heads.
 These are general damages and special damages.

 General damages cover the psychological harm and the physical pain and suffering caused by your injuries.
 The Judicial College Guidelines (JCG), provide guideline compensation brackets that accident at work solicitors can use to assist them in valuing the general damages head of claim.
 Therefore, we have used these figures to create the table below.
 Please note that they should be used as a guide.
 The differing details of a claim determine the level of the award given.
+Also note that the figure in the top row was not taken from the JCG.

 Special Damages For Workplace Accident Claims